 In a Nutshell

-- Cost: If it costs too much, it’s probably not worthy buying for just one show.
+- Cost: If it costs too much, it’s probably not worth buying for just one show.
 You can rent it out for the one show.
 However, if you’re planning on visiting multiple trade shows, calculate the total rent and compare it to the selling price.

 - Preferred Suppliers: You will always get a list of suppliers for exhibition stands and other materials from the trade show exhibitors.
 However, you don’t have to choose one of these suppliers.
-You also don’t have to stick with your own suppliers if you can get a better deal elsewhere.
+You also don’t have to stick with your suppliers if you can get a better deal elsewhere.
 Make sure that you weigh quality and cost when you make your decision.

 - Exhibition Type: What are you exhibiting?
 Does it require a giant banner?
 Do you have a lot of information to display?
 These are all the questions you need to ask yourself before buying or renting an exhibition stand.
 You could probably get the pop-up frame, or the modular banner stands for the standard exhibition.
 However, if you want your banner to be huge, you’re better off getting the retractable banner stand.
 It’s all about your priorities.

 - Staff Members: Believe it or not, this is crucial.
 If your staff members are comfortable using one stand rather than another, don’t burden them.
 It may take them longer to set up one mood than another, explain using one perspective or another, etc. Let them stay in their comfort zone for this one.